michaelmsonne/AzureDevOpsBackupTool/README.md

 If the **--simpelreportlayout** argument is present, the program will use the old email report layout, else it will use the new default.

+### AzureDevOpsBackup unzip tool:

+**Paramenters:**

+Unzip from metadata:
+- --zipFile: Name of the .zip folder to rename GUID´s to file or folders
+- --jsonFile: Name of the .json file with the metadata in to rename GUID´s to files and folders
+- --output: Folder to unzip data into

+General:
+- --help, /h or /?: Show the help menu
+- --info or /about: Show the about menu

 ## Logs

 Logs for backup jobs is keept in the **.\Log** folder for **30 days** beside **AzureDevOpsBackup.exe**.